-- Selling, giving, or delivering to another person, or possessing, using, or being under the influence of any amount of marijuana, a controlled substance, or a dangerous drug, A student with a valid prescription for low-THC cannabis as authorized by Chapter 487 of the Health and Safety Code does not violate this provision.
-(See glossary for "under the influence.") - Selling, giving, or delivering another person, or possessing, using, or being under the influence of alcohol; or committing a serious act or offense while under the influence of alcohol. - Engaging in conduct that contains the elements of an offense relating to abusable volatile chemicals. - Engaging in conduct that contains the elements of assault under Penal Code 22.01(a)(1) against an employee or a volunteer. - Engaging in deadly conduct.
-(See glossary.)
+- Selling, giving, or delivering to another person, or possessing, using, or being under the influence of any amount of marijuana, a controlled substance, or a dangerous drug, unless the conduct is punishable as a felony.
+A student with a valid prescription for low-THC cannabis as authorized by Chapter 487 of the Health and Safety Code does not violate this provision.
+[See Glossary for "under the influence."] - Selling, giving, or delivering to another person, or possessing, using, or being under the influence of alcohol; or committing a serious act or offense while under the influence of alcohol. - Engaging in conduct that contains the elements of an offense relating to abusable volatile chemicals.

+Engaging in deadly conduct. [see Glossary]